Ashtaq/Covid-19/README.md

 # Covid-19
 Machine Learning project containing RandomForestClassifier analysis of COVID-19 dataset.
-This contains a comprehensive library of not only the most recent updates but also all historical updates.
+This contains a comprehensive library to accurately predict the gold prices using gold datasets.

 ### Library